-Under a high emissions scenario, the longest dry spell is indicated to decrease slightly from an average of about 95 days to just over 80 days, with continuing large year-to-year variability.
-If emissions decrease rapidly, the anticipated changes in the length of dry spells are somewhat less.
+Under a high emissions scenario, the longest dry spell is indicated to decrease from an average of about 80 days to about 70 days, with continuing large year-to-year variability.
+If emissions decrease rapidly, the decrease is limited to about 3 days on average.

-- Model projections are from CMIP5 for RCP8.5 (high emissions) and RCP2.6 (low emissions).
-Model anomalies are added to the historical mean and smoothed. - Observed historical record of mean temperature is from CRU-TSv.3.22; observed historical records of extremes are from HadEX2.
-Analysis by the Climatic Research Unit and Tyndall Centre for Climate Change Research, University of East Anglia, 2015. - A 'warm spell' day is a day when maximum temperature, together with that of at least the 6 consecutive previous days, exceeds the 90th percentile threshold for that time of the year.
+a Model projections are from CMIP5 for RCP8.5 [high emissions] and RCP2.6 [low emissions].
+Model anomalies are added to the historical mean and smoothed.

+b Observed historical record of mean temperature is from CRU-TSv.3.22.

+c Analysis by the Climatic Research Unit and Tyndall Centre for Climate Change Research, University of East Anglia, 2015.

+A 'warm spell' day is a day when maximum temperature, together with that of at least the 6 consecutive previous days, exceeds the 90th percentile threshold for that time of the year.